 For the steps below, security protection is described in 3GPP TS 33.501 [24].

-1) The SOR-AF to the HPLMN UDM: Nudm_ParameterProvision_Update request is sent to the HPLMN UDM to trigger the update of the UE with the SOR-CMCI.
+1) The SOR-AF to the HPLMN UDM: Nudm_ParameterProvision_Update request is sent to the HPLMN UDM to trigger the update of the UE with the SOR-CMCI (in plain text or secured packet).
+In case of providing SOR-CMCI in plain text, include the "Store the SOR-CMCI in the ME" indicator, if applicable.
+In case of providing SOR-CMCI in secured packet, include an indication "the list of preferred PLMN/access technology combinations is not included in the secured packet".

 2) The HPLMN UDM to the AMF: The UDM notifies the changes of the user profile to the affected AMF by the means of invoking Nudm_SDM_Notification service operation.
 The Nudm_SDM_Notification service operation contains the steering of roaming information that needs to be delivered transparently to the UE over NAS within the Access and Mobility Subscription data.
 If the HPLMN decided that the UE is to acknowledge successful security check of the received steering of roaming information, the Nudm_SDM_Notification service operation also contains an indication that the UDM requests an acknowledgement from the UE as part of the steering of roaming information.
-The HPLMN UDM shall include the SOR-CMCI and the HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided', into the steering of roaming information;
+The HPLMN UDM, upon receiving the SOR-CMCI (in plain text) or the SOR-CMCI in secured packet with the indication "the list of preferred PLMN/access technology combinations is not included in the secured packet", shall include the SOR-CMCI, the "Store the SOR-CMCI in the ME" indicator, if any, or the secured packet, and the HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided', into the steering of roaming information;

 3) The AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
 The AMF includes in the DL NAS TRANSPORT message the steering of roaming information received from the UDM.